CLCStriders/striders/pages/committee.md

 | Hedley Phillips| Kit Coordinator|
 | Tom Kabala | Social Secretary|

 #### Committee minutes

 Committee minutes are available to club members.
-See the [news section](/news) for any club announcements.
+See the [news section](/news) for any public club announcements.